sylvanc/pony-lecture/slides.md

 ----

-Can we make it safe to send data structures in messages?
+Can we make it safe to send objects in messages?

 ----

-We could copy the data structure when we send it.
+We could copy the object when we send it.

 * <!-- .element: class="fragment"--> Copying is expensive, in both time and memory.
-* <!-- .element: class="fragment"--> A copy doesn't have the same _identity_ as the original data structure.
+* <!-- .element: class="fragment"--> A copy doesn't have the same _identity_ as the original object.
 * <!-- .element: class="fragment"--> Some actor-model languages do this, but Pony doesn't.

 ----

-We could send _immutable_ data structures.
+We could send _immutable_ objects.

-* <!-- .element: class="fragment"--> Actors can read from, but not write to, the data structure.
+* <!-- .element: class="fragment"--> Actors can read from, but not write to, the object.
-* <!-- .element: class="fragment"--> Is it safe for two actors to read from the data structure at the same time?
+* <!-- .element: class="fragment"--> Is it safe for two actors to read from the object at the same time?
 * <!-- .element: class="fragment"--> Yes!
-The data structure stays consistent, so it's safe.
+The object stays consistent, so it's safe.

 ----